How to unmerge cells in Excel

 Whenever you are preparing an Excel file it is best to avoid using unnecessary merged cells.
 However, when working in a large company there is a high chance that you will receive files that contain merged cells from other colleagues.
 Moreover, these cells may not be easy to spot, especially in large files with multiple sheets.

-So, how do you find merged cells which are not easy to spot?
+So, how do you find merged cells that are not easy to spot?
 There is a quick method using the Find dialog box and I will guide you through the entire process.

 2. In the Find and Replace dialog box, click the Options button, and then on Format.